mikenguyen13/data_analysis/_book/27-regression-discontinuity.md

 A Fuzzy Regression Discontinuity Design occurs when the assignment rule at the cutoff does not perfectly determine treatment status but instead causes a discontinuity in the probability of treatment.
 Unlike a Sharp RD Design, where crossing the threshold fully determines treatment, in a fuzzy RD, some individuals on both sides of the threshold may or may not receive the treatment.

 If treatment is not strictly assigned at the cutoff, the usual RD estimator (which assumes deterministic assignment) **is not valid**.
-Instead, we use the cutoff as an **instrumental variable** to estimate the treatment effect for **compliers**, i.e., individuals whose treatment status depends on whether they cross the threshold.
+Instead, we use the cutoff as an **instrumental variable** to estimate the treatment effect for **compliers** (i.e., individuals whose treatment status depends on whether they cross the threshold).

 Define an indicator variable $Z_i$ (i.e., instrument for treatment assignment) that captures whether an individual is above or below the cutoff: